Carers Federation support groups

 The Carers' Council - Allies in Adult Mental Health

 The Carer's Council is a registered charity providing support to those people affected by mental ill health.
-They hold quarterly social meetings as well as occasional evening meetings, outings and other activities.
+They hold bi-monthly social meetings as well as occasional evening meetings, outings and other activities.
 There is no membership charge but voluntary contributions are welcome.

 To find out more, please contact Geoff Curtis.